Linklin814/linklin814.github.io/_posts/2025-10-13-hello-world.md

 ---
-layout: home
+layout: post
-title: Home
+title: "Hello World"
+date: 2025-10-13
 ---

-Welcome to **Cactus** — my small, fast, and minimal personal site 🌵
-Check out my latest posts below.
+This is my first **Cactus** post — a minimal setup powered by Jekyll and GitHub Pages.

+It uses my own HTML and CSS instead of the default theme.